European Emigrant

 WW II

 Most of the fighting in World War II was in the Bloc.
 Over 30 million Bloc citizens died from combat, bombing, starvation, and cold exposure.
-Millions more became displaced refugees and emigrants.
+Millions became refugees and emigrants.

 -------

 Most of the fighting in World War II was in the Bloc.
 Over 30 million Bloc citizens died from combat, bombing, starvation, and cold exposure.
-Millions more became displaced refugees and emigrants.
+Millions became refugees and emigrants.

 -------